Anka-S/SKZ-Music-Quiz/README.md

    -  As a user, I want to see if my answer is right or wrong so I will know my progress.
    -  As a user, I want to go further when I guess the song so I don't need to wait while the song ends.
    -  As a user, I want to see my final score so I will know my result.
-   -  As a user, I want: to see which answer was correct if I chose the wrong answer so I will learn more in future.
+   -  As a user, I want: to see which answer was correct if I chose the wrong answer so I will learn more in the future.
    -  As a user, I want to have a countdown timer so I can see how much time I have for an answer.
+   -  As a user, I want to know how many songs are left till the end of the game, so I will not lose interest.

 - __Wireframes__